anybody84/pydantic-ai-agent-with-notion-mcp-server/README.md

    # Optional: Set the OpenAI model and the temperature you want to use.
 Default values are as follows:
    # OPENAI_MODEL="gpt-4o-mini"
    # OPENAI_MODEL_TEMPERATURE=0.0

+   # Optional: Set the Logfire token if you want to leverage the observability features.
+   # LOGFIRE_TOKEN=your_logfire_token
    ```